lisp-rbi/sfq/fqlzt/Readme.md

 ## Usage

-Once the binaries have been compiled, so see the quick help menu please run:
+Once the binaries have been compiled, accessing quick help menu can be achieved by executing:

 ```